-All that trouble to onboard a client – the prospecting, the writing of proposals, quotes, emails, the Skyping, the follow-up, the hand-wringing.
+All that trouble to onboard a client – the prospecting, writing of proposals, quotes, emails, Zoom calls, follow-up, hand-wringing.
 Then the actual onboarding – preparing of contract, invoicing, getting paid, setting up workflows – it takes TIME.

 And then the work itself – the paid work!
-The energy, the time, the effort, the investment.
+The energy, time, effort, investment.
 Job done!
 You run off to the next client – you hop off that train before it’s even stopped at the platform.
 Or worse still, you get off at the station before.

 This is a sure sign you have on-boarded the wrong type of client for your business.
 You are not invested in this client.
 You leave them hanging at the eleventh hour.
 Because you’ve lost interest, you’ve not completed the process enough that your client feels satisfied, honoured, and appreciated.